kholkinilia/CUB_Blockchain_Spring2023_assignments/assignment01/README.md

 optional arguments:
   -h, --help            show this help message and exit -u PUBLIC_KEY_FILENAME, --public_key_filename PUBLIC_KEY_FILENAME
                         File, where to store public key.
-If not provided, public key is printed in stdout -r PRIVATE_KEY_FILENAME, --private_key_filename PRIVATE_KEY_FILENAME
+If not provided, public key is printed to stdout -r PRIVATE_KEY_FILENAME, --private_key_filename PRIVATE_KEY_FILENAME
                         File, where to store private key.
-If not provided, private key is printed in stdout -n N_BITS, --n_bits N_BITS
+If not provided, private key is printed to stdout -n N_BITS, --n_bits N_BITS
                         Number of bits in each of generated primes.
   -m ORIGINAL_MESSAGE_FILENAME, --original_message_filename ORIGINAL_MESSAGE_FILENAME